vesnaklajic/scrumProject/README.md

-# scrumProject ## uml
+# scrumProject ## design
-This branch is designed for receiving files and code related to the UML.
+This branch is designed for receiving files and code related to the Interface Design.

 English classes project